 When in doubt, contact a vet for more information.
 But get your camera ready to capture some of the most amazing cuddly and playful kitten moments 24/7!

-Unfortunately, many of these puppies and dogs across the globe live in chains their entire lives, in backyards, in cramped spaces, sometimes battling extreme cold or heat.
-Being tethered for long hours is detrimental to their physical and psychological health.
+Many of puppies and dogs around the world, possibly including your city, live attached to a chain their entire lives, every hour of every day.
+They are kept in backyards, in cramped spaces, sometimes facing extreme cold or heat without shelter, food or even water.
+Imagine Being tethered for long hours is detrimental to their physical and psychological health.
 They are living, breathing and feeling creatures who need thrive on the love and companionship of their humans.
 It is particularly heartbreaking to see dogs chained in a yard during the deepest freezes of winter where dogs suffer frostbite, exposure & dehydration when water sources freeze and the hottest days of summer.

 Hard for many pet owners to believe believe, but chain dog owners don’t even acknowledge them as anything other than “animals” and rarely even spend more than a few minutes a day, if the dog(s) are so lucky.
 Many of these desperate animals are not even provided fresh water or daily food, and are often found with old injuries like bone breaks that healed into severe disabilities.